adswerve/google_analytics_flattener_ga4/README.md

 5. Install gCloud locally or use cloud shell.
 6. Clone this github repo
 7. Create bucket for staging code during deployment, for example:
-   [PROJECT_NAME]-function-code-staging.
+   [PROJECT_ID]-function-code-staging.
-8. Edit the ga_flattener.yaml file, specifically the properties-->codeLocation value of the function and httpfunction resource.
+8. Edit the ga_flattener.yaml file, specifically the properties-->codeBucket value of the function and httpfunction resource.
 Make the value for both to name of the bucket created in #7 (above step)

 ## Installation steps ##
-1. Execute command: gcloud config set project [PROJECT_NAME]
+1. Execute command: gcloud config set project [PROJECT_ID]
 2. Execute command: gcloud config set account username@domain.com
 3. Navigate (locally) to root directory of this repository
-4. Execute command: gcloud deployment-manager deployments create [Deploy Name] --config ga_flattener.yaml
+4. Execute command: gcloud deployment-manager deployments create [Deployment Name] --config ga_flattener.yaml

 ## Testing / Simulating Event ##
 1. After installation, set values in lines 6-11 of